aws/karpenter-provider-aws/website/content/en/docs/concepts/scheduling.md

 ### Scheduling based on Node Resources

-You may want pods to be able to request resources of nodes that Kubernetes natively does not provide as a schedulable resource natively or that are aspects of certain nodes like
+You may want pods to be able to request resources of nodes that Kubernetes natively does not provide as a schedulable resource or that are aspects of certain nodes like
 High Performance Networking or NVME Local Storage.
 You can use Karpenter's Well-Known Labels to accomplish this.

 These can further be applied at the NodePool or Workload level using Requirements, NodeSelectors or Affinities

 Pod example of requiring any NVME disk:
 ```yaml